Plots#

 See also

-to do the inverse operation
+to_pixelto do the inverse operation

-the implementation of this method
+astropy.wcs.utils.pixel_to_skycoordthe implementation of this method

-- get_constellation(short_name=False, constellation_list='iau')[source]¶
+- get_constellation(short_name=False, constellation_list='iau')[source]#

 Determines the constellation(s) of the coordinates this SkyCoord contains.